TurbulenceChaos/sci-wolfram/README.md

 #+end_src
 ```

-Next, test **Jupyter-Wolfram-Language** by solving and plotting a PDE.
+Next, test Jupyter-Wolfram-Language by solving a PDE and visualizing the solution with a plot.

 ```wolfram
 #+name: Wolfram-test